 Development time and costs

 As we mentioned in a previous blog, building a mHealth app is a lot different from building a regular app.
-You are dealing with sensitive data that needs to be protected and presented in a format that is acceptable in the medical world.
+You are dealing with sensitive data that needs to be protected and presented in a format that is acceptable in the medical world which can impact costs of app development.

 Building a regular app with custom coded messaging and appointment scheduling can easily cost $100,000 to $500,000.
 Note that this is not a mHealth app and does not come with the same regulatory standards such as HIPAA, HITECH, HL7, and others.